All Collections

 Written by Jaime Morgan, CAE

-To have even more confidence that your account information is secure with us, we have added Multi-factor Authentication (MFA) to Novi.
-Multi-factor authentication is when you use two or more authentication factors to verify your identify.
+Multi-factor authentication is when you use two or more authentication factors to verify your identity.
 Having MFA adds a layer of protection to the sign-in process for admins and users to provide additional identity verification.

-• For admins it will automatically prompt at login.
+• For admins, it will automatically prompt at login.

 In This Article: